Home Every Picture Tells a Story TIDE-BURIED BONES

 “That sound.”
 Angela took her eyes from the house and glanced at the blue cloth, the ring wrapped inside, still in her hand, then at Paul.
 “I hear crying.”

-The Polizia di Stato officer had flirted with her until he realized she was married and on her honeymoon.
-He put down the pad of paper he’d been making notes on.
+The Polizia di Stato officer had flirted with her until he realized she was on her honeymoon.
+He put down the pad of paper he’d made notes on.

-“That palazzo is many centuries old.
+“That palazzo is several centuries old.
 There are many reports of sounds, but no one has lived there for decades.”

-“It was a woman.
+“It was a woman crying.
 I know it,” Angela repeated.

 The officer shrugged.
 “I’m sure it was just the wind.”

 “You gave clear directions where to find them.”
 The officer flashed his bright smile.
-“We’ve sent a forensics team to investigate.
-They’ll be brought in and checked to see if an identity can be determined.”
+“We’ll send a forensics team to investigate.
+They’ll be brought in to see if an identity can be determined.”

-“What will happen to them and to this?”
-She touched the ring she’d given him, which was now in a clear plastic evidence bag beside his paperwork.
+“What will happen to them and this?”
+She touched the ring she’d given him, now in a clear plastic evidence bag beside his paperwork.

 “The Carabinieri will find and notify any next of kin if we identify them.”